yt-project/yt/doc/source/developing/testing.rst

 yt includes a testing suite that one can run on the code base to ensure that no breaks in functionality have occurred.
 This suite is based on the `pytest <https://docs.pytest.org/en/stable/>`_ testing framework and consists of two types of tests:

 * Unit tests.
-These make sure that an small pieces of code run (or fail) as intended in predictable contexts.
+These make sure that small pieces of code run (or fail) as intended in predictable contexts.
 See :ref:`unit_testing`.

 * Answer tests.
 These generate outputs from the user-facing yt API and compare them against the outputs produced using an older, "known good", version of yt.
 See :ref:`answer_testing`.